GoogleChrome/web.dev/src/site/content/en/push-notifications/push-notifications-overview/index.md

 The rest of this page explains these steps in more detail.

-### Get permission to send push notifications
+### Get permission to send push notifications {: #permission }

 First, your website needs to get the user's permission to send push notifications.
 This should be triggered by a user gesture, such as clicking a **Yes** button next to a `Do you want to receive push notifications?` prompt.
+After that confirmation, call [`Notification.requestPermission()`][requestPermission].
+The operating system or browser on the user's device will probably present some kind of UI to formally confirm that the user wants to opt in to push notifications.
+This UI varies across platforms.

-### Subscribe the client to push notifications
+### Subscribe the client to push notifications {: #subscription }

 After you get permission, your website needs to initiate the process of subscribing the user to push notifications.
 This is done through JavaScript, using the the [Push API][1].
-You'll need to provide a public encryption key during the subscription process, which you'll learn more about later.
+You'll need to provide a public authentication key during the subscription process, which you'll learn more about later.
 After you kick off the subscription process, the browser makes a network request to a web service known as a push service, which you'll also learn more about later.